 All Kids Ministry Volunteers must be members of Maranatha Community Church.
 Additionally, every Kids Ministry Volunteer has a background check on file with the church.

 The church gathers together corporately on Sunday mornings and lives life together throughout the week in community groups.
-Our four community groups meet weekly on Tuesday, Wednesday, and Thursday evenings at 6:30 pm.
+Our five community groups meet weekly on Tuesday, Wednesday, and Thursday evenings at 6:30 pm.
 Community groups are hosted in individuals homes in the Pickerington area.
 Community groups are designed to edify the body through consistent fellowship, discussion and application of God’s word, prayer, and service.
 A normal community group night is likely to include informal hang out time, discussion of the sermon text from the previous Sunday, and prayer.
 Groups typically last 2 hours.
 Please use the button below if you have further questions regarding our community groups or how to get involved.

 Church membership is a declaration of an individual’s citizenship in the kingdom of God.
 It is a formal covenant between the local church and the Christian, in which the church affirms an individual’s proclamation of faith and commits to shepherd them toward maturity in Christ, and the individual submits themselves under the care and leadership of the church.